-$$Prod = \iint C(T, x, z) F_C(T, x, z) \, dx \, dz \tag{15}$$
+$$Prod = \iint C(T, x, z) F_C(T, x, z) dx dz$$ (15)

-298 T is the time to reach the stationary regime, T = 1000 in the simulations below.
+T is the time to reach the stationary regime, T = 1000 in the simulations below.

-The relationship with productivity (i.e the flow of biomass from resources to consumers) is non-linear (Figure 299 3c).
-When the system with PF evolution has a rather low mean foraging trait ($0 < \bar{z} < 0.4$) productivity increases 300 in comparison to the system without PF.
-This occurs thanks to functional complementarity between consumers 301 (Poisot et al., 2013).
-However, when \overline{z} is above 0.4, the productivity gain does not change on average, because 302 consumers with high foraging trait impact resources too heavily.
-However, when \overline{z} is above 0.4, the productivity 303 gain becomes smaller and even vanishes when \overline{z} equalled 1, because consumers impact resources too heavily.
-304 Strong PF also increases the variability of productivity; among the systems with strong PF some have large gains 305 of productivity and others small gains or even small deficits.large deficits.
-306
+The relationship with productivity (i.e the flow of biomass from resources to consumers) is non-linear (Figure 3c).
+When the system with PF evolution has a rather low mean foraging trait (0 < \bar{z} < 0.4) productivity increases in comparison to the system without PF.
+This occurs thanks to functional complementarity between consumers (Poisot et al., 2013).
+However, when \bar{z} is above 0.4, the productivity gain does not change on average, because consumers with high foraging trait impact resources too heavily.
+Strong PF also increases the variability of productivity; among the systems with strong PF some have large gains of productivity and others small gains or even small deficits.

-307 4.4 Effects on niche overlap and functional match
+4.4 Effects on niche overlap and functional match